learn-co-curriculum/hs-coding-club-lesson2-intro/README.md

 When you finish, don't forget to share your work with your friends with the **\#flatironcodeclub** and **\#pharrellneedsme**

-<a href='https://learn.co/lessons/hs-coding-club-lesson2-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-coding-club-lesson2-intro' title='Let's Get Coding!'>Let's Get Coding!</a> on Learn.co and start learning to code for free.</p>